Keon Fernandes ’15 is an intern in arts administration and theatrical production at the Berkshire Playwrights Lab.

 Mary Huntley ’13 is studying for a Master in Education at Lesley University.

-Annie Le ’13 is pursuing an M.F.A. in Costume Design at the University of California, San Diego, and is Co-Costume Designer for A Beautiful Noise, the Neil Diamond Musical on Broadway.
+Annie Le ’13 earned a M.F.A. in Costume Design from the University of California, San Diego, and is Co-Costume Designer for A Beautiful Noise, the Neil Diamond Musical on Broadway.

 Erin McMahon ’13 is working on a Master in Spanish Linguistics at the Madrid campus of Middlebury College in Spain.

 Caitlin Crowley ’12 is finishing her Master in Education at Fordham and teaches third grade at Empower Charter School.

 Kathryn Hannigan ’12 is a client manager for Artist Services & Programs at Shunpike in Seattle.

 Matt Helfer ’12 was cast in the 2015-2016 national tour of “Mama Mia.”
 While living in Los Angeles he appeared in episodes of "Criminal Minds," "Sleeping Awake," and "It’s You Not Me," and was a guest on the web series "LaLaLand."